vmware-tanzu/secrets-manager/docs/_pages/0130-contributing.md

 > **Restart, Maybe?**
 >
-> If you still have permission issues after following the official Docker post
+> If you still have permission issues after following the official Docker
-> installation steps outlined above, try **restarting** your computer once more.
+> post-installation steps outlined above, try **restarting** your computer once
+> more.
 >
 > Especially when it comes to Docker permissions, restarting can help,
 > and worst case it’s still worth giving a try.
+{: .block-tip}

 [post-installation]: https://docs.docker.com/engine/install/linux-postinstall/